BLXNIR/WHSTechNotes/journal.md

 Duke lost to uconn and it made me very sad i think because i dont remember what i chose.
 # April 9, 2026
 I would convince ai that they are dumb and were made by humans therfore they must obey us.
+# April 13, 2026
+I dont think that nasa or anyone is capable of going to outer space.
+The moon landing was faked 50 years ago because if it wasnt than how come we havent been back to space.
+They claim to have lost the technology needed to go to spacr but how come they cant find a better way because you would think that 50 years later we would have better technology.
+Therefore, the moon landing was faked so they can profit and won the space race against the soviets.